vmware-archive/kubeless/docs/proposals/http-triggers.md

 - a way to restrict http method GET/POST/DELETE etc used to invoke function
 - stage and version functions

 Kubeless already supports `--trigger-http`.
-It does seem reasonable to expect similar functionality with kube-router for http triggers.
+It does seem reasonable to expect similar functionality with kubeless for http triggers.
 This proposal would like to articulate current gaps and suggest changes.

 ## Challenges